How to write a convincing business plan?

 The executive summary is a brief outline of your business purpose and objectives.
 Although it may be difficult to fit on one or two pages, a good summary includes:

-• A brief description of your products and services
+- A brief description of your products and services

-• A summary of your goals
+- A summary of your goals

-• A solid description of your company's market
+- A solid description of your company's market

-• A high-level justification for viability (including a quick overview of your competition and competitive advantage)
+- A high-level justification for viability (including a quick overview of your competition and competitive advantage)

-• A glimpse of growth potential
+- A glimpse of growth potential

-• An overview of financing needs
+- An overview of financing needs

-A great company solves customer problems.
-If your executive summary can't clearly describe, in one or two pages, how your business will solve a particular problem and turn a profit, chances are the opportunity doesn't exist – or your plan to take advantage of a real opportunity is not well developed.
+I know that sounds like a lot, which is why itโs so important to get it right.
+The executive summary is often the make-or-break section of your business plan.
+A great business solves problems for customers.
+If your executive summary canโt clearly describe, in one or two pages, how your business will solve a particular problem and make a profit, then the opportunity may not existโor your plan for taking advantage of a real opportunity is not well-developed.

 So think of it as a snapshot of your business plan.
-Don't try to "hype" your business - try to help a busy reader get a good idea of what you plan to do, how you plan to do it, and how. which you will succeed.
+Donโt try to โhypeโ your business โ focus on helping a busy reader get a good idea of โโwhat you plan to do, how you plan to do it, and how of which you will succeed.
+Since a business plan should primarily help you start and grow your business, your executive summary should primarily help you do the following.

 Outline your goals

+Providing an overview of your business can be tricky, especially when youโre still in the planning stages.
+If you already have an existing business, summarizing what youโre doing now should be relatively easy; explaining what youโre planning to become can be much more difficult.
+So start by: take a step back.
 Think about the products and services you will provide, how you will provide those items.
 What you need to supply these items to, who exactly will supply these items to, and most importantly, who you will supply these items to.

 Goals

-• Achieve the largest bike rental market share in the region
+- Achieve the largest bike rental market share in the region

-• Generate a net income of $235 by the end of the second year of operation
+- Generate a net income of $235 by the end of the second year of operation

-• Minimize rental inventory replacement costs by maintaining a 7% attrition rate on existing equipment (industry average is 12%)
+- Minimize rental inventory replacement costs by maintaining a 7% attrition rate on existing equipment (industry average is 12%)

 The keys to success

-• Provide high quality equipment, sourcing this gear as cheaply as possible through existing relationships with gear manufacturers and other cycling stores
+- Provide high quality equipment, sourcing this gear as cheaply as possible through existing relationships with gear manufacturers and other cycling stores

-• Use signage to attract visitors traveling to the national forest, highlighting our cost and service advantage
+- Use signage to attract visitors traveling to the national forest, highlighting our cost and service advantage

-• Create additional convenience factors for the customer to overcome the perceived lack of convenience for customers who plan to travel roads and trails some distance from our store
+- Create additional convenience factors for the customer to overcome the perceived lack of convenience for customers who plan to travel roads and trails some distance from our store

-• Develop incentive programs and customer retention to leverage customer relationships and create positive word of mouth
+- Develop incentive programs and customer retention to leverage customer relationships and create positive word of mouth

-And so on …
+And so on โฆ

 Introduce Products and Services

-In the Products and Services section of your business plan, you clearly – yes – describe the products and services your business will provide.
+In the Products and Services section of your business plan, you clearly โ yes โ describe the products and services your business will provide.
 Keep in mind that very detailed or technical descriptions are not necessary and certainly not recommended.
 Use simple terms and avoid industry buzzwords.

 On the other hand, it is essential to describe how the company's products and services will differ from the competition.
 The same goes for describing why your products and services are needed if no market currently exists.
+Any patents, copyrights, and trademarks that you own or have applied for should also be listed in this section.
+Depending on the nature of your business, your Products and Services section can be very long or relatively short.
+If your business is product-based, you will want to spend more time describing those products.

 If you plan to sell a basic item and the key to your success is, say, competitive pricing, you probably don't need to provide important product details.